 Dogwood trees have a naturally attractive shape and don’t require routine pruning, but there are some circumstances where pruning and trimming dogwood trees becomes necessary.
 Pruning a dogwood tree when these situations arise helps prevent insects and disease from infesting the tree and allows for better growth and shape.

-Make the first cut on the underside of the branch, 6 to 12 inches out from the trunk of the tree.
-Cut only 1/3 of the way through the branch.
-Make the second cut about an inch beyond the first one, cutting completely through the branch.
+Make the first cut on the underside of the branch, 6 to 12 inches (15 to 30 cm.) out from the trunk of the tree.
+Cut only one-third of the way through the branch.
+Make the second cut about an inch (2.5 cm.) beyond the first one, cutting completely through the branch.
 Make the third cut at the collar of the branch to remove the stub.
 The collar is the swollen area of the branch near the trunk.

 How to Prune a Flowering Dogwood Tree